What Is Cervical Spondylitis?

 What are the chances of recovery in cervical spondylitis with homeopathy?

 - Excellent result: In early and mild cases of cervical spondylitis, one may find a quick and excellent result.
-The patients of younger age group or youths respond well to homeopathic treatment.
+The patients of younger age groups or youths respond well to homeopathic treatment.

 - Good result: Good results are observed in moderate to severe cases of cervical spondylitis.